Obsessive-Compulsive Disorder (OCD) (cont.)

 The rituals or behaviors become time-consuming and have a significant impact on your daily life.
 If your particular fear involves unfamiliar situations, it is possible for you to become so obsessed by the fears that you stop going outside of your home.
 Quality of life can be substantially lowered by OCD since it can greatly affect your ability to work and have relationships.

 Many people are too embarrassed by their symptoms to seek treatment, and they go for years before seeing a doctor.
 Symptoms of OCD can be reduced with treatment.

 OCD can have a negative effect on those who care about you.
 Family members can become angry and frustrated at the strain the rituals or behaviors put on them.
-Talk to your doctor about ways your family members can help with OCD.
+Talk to your doctor about ways your

 What Increases Your Risk

 If you have a parent or sibling with obsessive-compulsive disorder (OCD), your chance of developing OCD is increased.

 Your risk for developing OCD is greatest from childhood to middle adulthood.
 The average age of diagnosis is 19.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.